-- (I) placing and maintaining children in facilities that provide separate living quarters for children under the age of 18 and for children 18 years of age and older, unless a child 18 years of age is in the last year of high school education or vocational training, in an approved individual or group treatment program, in a licensed shelter facility, or secure child care facility.
-The Department is not required to place or maintain children: - (i) who are in a foster home, or - (ii) who are persons with a developmental disability, as defined in the Mental Health and Developmental Disabilities Code, or - (iii) who are female children who pregnant, pregnant and parenting, or parenting, or - (iv) who are siblings, in facilities that provide separate living quarters for children 18 years of age and older and for children under 18 years of age. - (b) (Blank). - (b-5) The Department shall adopt rules to establish a process for all licensed residential providers in Illinois to submit data as required by the Department, if they contract or receive reimbursement for children's mental health, substance use, and developmental disability services from the Department
+- (H) (blank); and - (I) placing and maintaining children in facilities that provide separate living quarters for children under the age of 18 and for children 18 years of age and older, unless a child 18 years of age is in the last year of high school education or vocational training, in an approved individual or group treatment program, in a licensed shelter facility, or secure child care facility.
+The Department is not required to place or maintain children: - (i) who are in a foster home, or - (ii) who are persons with a developmental disability, as defined in the Mental Health and Developmental Disabilities Code, or - (iii) who are female children who are pregnant, pregnant and parenting, or parenting, or - (iv) who are siblings, in facilities that provide separate living quarters for children 18 years of age and older and for children under 18 years of age. - (b) (Blank). - (b-5) The Department shall adopt rules to establish a process for all licensed residential providers in Illinois to submit data as required by the Department, if they contract or receive reimbursement for children's mental health, substance use, and developmental disability services from the Department of Human Services, the Department of Juvenile Justice, or the Department of Healthcare and Family Services.
+The requested data must include, but is not limited to, capacity, staffing, and occupancy data for the purpose of establishing State need and placement availability.

-- of Human Services, the Department of Juvenile Justice, or the - 2 Department of Healthcare and Family Services.
-The requested - 3 data must include, but is not limited to, capacity, staffing, - 4 and occupancy data for the purpose of establishing State need - 5 and placement availability. - All information collected, shared, or stored pursuant to - 7 this subsection shall be handled in accordance with all State - 8 and federal privacy laws and accompanying regulations and - 9 rules, including without limitation the federal Health - 10 Insurance Portability and Accountability Act of 1996 (Public - 11 Law 104-191) and the Mental Health and Developmental - 12 Disabilities Confidentiality Act. - 13 (c) The Department shall establish and maintain - 14 tax-supported child welfare services and extend and seek to - 15 improve voluntary services throughout the State, to the end - 16 that services and care shall be available on an equal basis - 17 throughout the State to children requiring such services. - 18 (d) The Director may authorize advance disbursements for - 19 any new program initiative to any agency contracting with the - 20 Department.
-As a prerequisite for an advance disbursement, the - 21 contractor must post a surety bond in the amount of the advance - 22 disbursement and have a purchase of service contract approved - 23 by the Department.
-The Department may pay up to 2 months - 24 operational expenses in advance.
-The amount of the advance - 25 disbursement shall be prorated over the life of the contract - or the remaining months of the fiscal year, whichever is less, and the installment amount shall then be deducted from future shall not be made to any agency after that agency has operated during 2 consecutive fiscal years.
-The requirements of this respect to the following: payments to local public agencies for child day care services as authorized by Section 5a of this
+All information collected, shared, or stored pursuant to this subsection shall be handled in accordance with all State and federal privacy laws and accompanying regulations and rules, including without limitation the federal Health Insurance Portability and Accountability Act of 1996 (Public Law 104-191) and the Mental Health and Developmental Disabilities Confidentiality Act.

+- (c) The Department shall establish and maintain tax-supported child welfare services and extend and seek to improve voluntary services throughout the State, to the end that services and care shall be available on an equal basis throughout the State to children requiring such services. - (d) The Director may authorize advance disbursements for any new program initiative to any agency contracting with the Department.
+As a prerequisite for an advance disbursement, the contractor must post a surety bond in the amount of the advance disbursement and have a purchase of service contract approved by the Department.
+The Department may pay up to 2 months operational expenses in advance.
+The amount of the advance disbursement shall be prorated over the life of the contract or the remaining months of the fiscal year, whichever is less, and the installment amount shall then be deducted from future bills.
+Advance disbursement authorizations for new initiatives shall not be made to any agency after that agency has operated during 2 consecutive fiscal years.
+The requirements of this Section concerning advance disbursements shall not apply with respect to the following: payments to local public agencies for child day care services as authorized by Section 5a of this Act; and youth service programs receiving grant funds under Section 17a-4.